Emma927/HelpHub/README.md

 # 🛟 HelpHub

-A central announcement app connecting users with aid organizations conducting collections of clothes, footwear, accessories, and personal hygiene products, blankets and medicines in Poland.
+A central announcement app connecting users with aid organizations conducting collections of clothes, footwear, accessories, food, hygiene products, blankets, and medicines in Poland.
 It solves the problem of the lack of a single place to browse and add collections by various aid organizations.